habuka036/wakame-vdc-wiki/Jargon-Dictionary.md

 ### HVA

-The HVA (HyperVisor Agent) is the part of Wakame-vdc that actually starts instances.
+The HVA (HyperVisor Agent) is the part of Wakame-vdc that actually starts [[instances|Jargon-Dictionary#Instance]].
 On a production environment, you would likely have several dedicated bare metal hosts for this.

 ## I